What is This White Stuff Coming Out of Chicken?

 How to Tell if Chicken is Spoiled

-When it comes to chicken, you want to stay on the safer side.
+When it comes to chicken, you want to stay safer.
 Chicken is a meat that can transmit food-borne illnesses that can be fatal.

-While it may seem like a white liquid or foam coming from your chicken is an indicator that it has spoiled, that isn’t always the case.
+While it may seem like a white liquid or foam from your chicken indicates that it has spoiled, that isn’t always the case.

-Chicken that has a certain smell and texture is the first indication that it has gone bad.
+Chicken with a certain smell and texture is the first indication that it has gone bad.

 Even after cooking, if your chicken is spoiled, you should be able to smell it.

-The white liquid or foam that comes from chicken isn’t an indicator that your chicken has spoiled.
+The white liquid or foam from the chicken doesn’t indicate that your chicken has spoiled.

 When it comes to seeing white stuff, that is not a typical indicator that your chicken is spoiled.